climbr88/plotly_challenge/README.md

 Our tasks included populating a dropdown with all the participant IDs, create a bar chart and a bubble chart

-Each should change with selections by users fro the dropdown menu
+Each should change with selections by users from the dropdown menu

 ![Barchart Image](Images/bubble_chart.png)